MPMC-Lab/PaScaL_TDMA/README.md

 Parallel and Scalable Library for Tri-Diagonal Matrix Algorithm

-PaScal_TDMA solves a single or many tridiagonal systems of equations in a parallel manner using a noble all-to-all communication scheme with the modified Thomas algorithm by Laszlo et al(2016).
+PaScal_TDMA provides an efficient and scalable computational procedure to solve many tridiagonal systems in multi-dimensional partial differential equations.
+The modified Thomas algorithm by Laszlo et al.(2016) and newly designed communication scheme are used to reduce the communication overhead in solving many tridiagonal systems.

 This library is for both of a single and many tridiagonal systems of equations.
 The main algorithm for a tridiagonal matrix proposed in this library consists of the following five steps:

-- (1) Transform the original partitioned tridiagonal systems of equations The original partitioned tridiagonal system of equations is transformed to the modified tridiagonal system using the modified Thomas algorithm.
+- (1) Transform the partitioned sub-matrices in the tridiagonal systems into modified sub-matrices Each computing core transforms the partitioned sub-matrices in the tridiagonal systems of equations into the modified forms by applying the modified Thomas algorithm.
-- (2) Build the reduced tridiagonal systems of equations The first and last rows of the modified tridiagonal systems are assembled by executing the proposed all-to-all communication scheme and the reduced tridiagonal systems are built.
+- (2) Construct reduced tridiagonal systems from the modified sub-matrices The reduced tridiagonal systems are constructed by collecting the first and last row of the modified sub-matrices from each cores using MPI_Ialltoallw.
 - (3) Solve the reduced tridiagonal systems
-        The reduced tridiagonal systems are solved by applying Thomas algorithm.
+        The reduced tridiagonal systems constructed in Step 2 are solved by applying the Thomas algorithm.
-- (4) Distribute the solutions of the reduced tridiagonal systems The solutions in Step 3 are distributed to each computing cores by executing the inverse of the all-to-all communication in Step 2.
+- (4) Distribute the solution of reduced tridiagonal system The solutions of reduced tridiagonal systems in Step 3 are distributed to each core using MPI_Ialltoallw.
+        This communication is an exact inverse of communication in Step 2.
-- (5) Update the solutions in the modified tridiagonal systems The remaining unknows are updated using the modified tridiagonal systems with the solutions obtained in Step 3 and Step 4.
+- (5) Update the other unknowns in the modified tridiagonal systems The remaining unknowns of the modified sub-matrices in Step 1 are solved in each computing core with the solutions obtained in Step 3 and Step 4.

 Step 1 and Step 5 are similar to the method proposed by Laszlo, Gilles and Appleyard(2016) which used the parallel cyclic reduction (PCR) to build and solve the reduced tridiagonal systems.
-Instead of using the PCR, we develop an all-to-all communication scheme using a MPI_Ialltoall function after the modified Thomas algorithm is execued.
+Instead of using the PCR, we develop an communication scheme using a MPI_Ialltoall function after the modified Thomas algorithm is execued.
 The number of coefficients for the reduced tridiagonal systems are greatly reduced, so we can avoid the communication bandwidth problem which is a main bottle-neck of all-to-all communications.